-- (1) There is a deputy chancellor of the university. - (2) The council must elect a member as deputy chancellor whenever there is a vacancy in the office. - (3) The deputy chancellor holds office for the term, not longer than 4 years, fixed by the council. - (4) The deputy chancellor is to act as chancellor- - (a) when there is a vacancy in the office of chancellor; and - (b) while the chancellor is absent from the State or, for another reason, can not perform the functions of the office.
+- (1) There is a deputy chancellor of the university. - (2) The council must elect a member as deputy chancellor whenever there is a vacancy in the office. - (3) The deputy chancellor holds office for the term, not longer than 4 years, fixed by the council. - (4) The deputy chancellor is to act as chancellor when- - (a) there is a vacancy in the office of chancellor; or - (b) the chancellor can not perform the functions of the office.